 What are the steps for getting your first amateur radio license?

 Start by taking an online test for the Technician license.
 It is easy and free.
 You will probably do better than you expect.
-After the test, note the areas that you need to study. hamexam.org is my favorite online test site.
+After the test, note the areas that you need to study. hamstudy.org and hamexam.org are free sites with practice tests.
 You only need a C (75% correct) to pass.

 Now that you know what to study, get a study buddy, get some study materials, or best, both.
 The No Nonsense Technician-Class License Study Guide by Dan Romanchik (KB6NU) is free as a PDF and is exactly what it says.
 Study the sections where you are having trouble and keep taking practice tests until you are happy with your scores.
 Download it from the KB6NU study guide page.